MiHarsh/webevaluator/README.md

 #### SSL certificate compliance

-For collecting the SSL/TLS information from the host we have used the [SSLLabs API](https://www.ssllabs.com/projects/ssllabs-apis/) which is an [open-source](https://github.com/ssllabs/ssllabs-scan) project to get the information about the host and returns the information in JSON format.
+For collecting the SSL/TLS information from the host we build an API to get the information about the host and returns the information in JSON format.
 Some of the features are:
 * Checks for the validity and issuer of the certificate
 * Analyzes the SSL certificate for security issues
-* Checks for some well-known vulnerabilities

 Other than this we are also checking that all the HTTP links are automatically redirected to HTTPS using crawler.